gitProject-kiran/4th-monday/README.md

 # 4th-monday

+Step-1 install npm and bower globally

-step-1 install all dependencies using the command
+step-2 install all dependencies using the command
        npm install

-step-2 run the server using the command
+step-3 run the server using the command
        node server.js

-step-3 run the project using the command
+step-4 run the project using the command
        npm run watch